leanswift/leanswift.github.io/mobile/src/pages/pick-reporting.md

 #### <a name="manual"></a>Manual entry using keyboard

-This can be done by double tapping the field which needs to be edited.
+This can be done by double-tapping the field which needs to be edited.

 ![6_PR_double_tap](../images/PR/6_PR_double_tap.gif)